midtown-ai/glossary/glossary/i.md

     * gpt vs chatgpt vs instructgpt - [https://medium.com/@colin.fraser/chatgpt-automatic-expensive-bs-at-scale-a113692b13d5](https://medium.com/@colin.fraser/chatgpt-automatic-expensive-bs-at-scale-a113692b13d5)

  See also [I], [ChatGPT Model], [Digital Watermark], [GPT Model], [Reinforcement Learning], [Reinforcement Learning Human Feedback], [Reward Model]

+# Instruction Tuned Model
+# IT Model

+ These versions of the model are trained with human language interactions and can respond to conversational input, similar to a chat bot.

+ More at:
+  * ...

+ See also [I], [Pretrained Model]

 # Insufficient Data Algorithm